 - Service Outside the Usual Course of Employer’s Business.
 The law here doesn’t define the “usual course of business,” but in the 2006 Massachusetts Superior Court case of American Zurich v.
 Dept. of Industrial Accidents, it was noted that a worker whose services are a continuing and regular part of the company’s business and whose method of operation isn’t an independent business that is eligible for its own workers’ compensation coverage is found to be an employee.
 Separate and distinct businesses can’t be employees.

 - Independent Trade, Occupation, Profession or Business.
 This is an issue of whether the worker is able to perform the service to anyone wishing to avail themselves of it.
 It’s also considered whether the worker, by the nature of the business, is compelled to depend on a single employer to continue his or her services.
 In the latter case, the worker may still be deemed an employee.

 It’s worth noting the Obama Administration in 2015 expanded the definition of “employee” under the Fair Labor Standards Act, specifically with the intent of cracking down on employers that misclassify workers as independent contractors.
 The Economic Policy Institute estimates between 10 to 20 percent of all businesses misclassify at least one worker as an independent contractor.

-When a company misclassifies a worker and improperly denies workers’ compensation coverage, the employer can be made to pay for not only the coverage, but the entire cost of the proceedings that worker was required to undergo to secure coverage.
+When a company misclassifies a worker and improperly denies workers’ compensation coverage, the employer can be made to pay for not only the coverage but the entire cost of the proceedings that the worker was required to undergo to secure coverage.
 Additional penalties, including restitution, may be assessed as well.